burch-cm/arbanlon/journal/session_journal_01.md

 We entered the fissure at first light.
 Just inside, the passageway narrowed in the darkness.
 A faint light was visible in the distance, and the distant sound of metal on metal faintly echoed down the dark corridor.
-The air smelled of damp stone and rust, with a faint sulphur odor lingering underneath.
+The air smelled of damp stone and rust, with a faint sulfur odor lingering underneath.
 Inside, the tunnel angled down, and narrowed to about 10’ tall and 5’ wide, with rough rock walls and stalactites on the tunnel ceilings dripping cold water onto our heads.
 I heard a